 There are separate Clinical Handbooks for the Psy.D. and Ph.D. programs which contain additional information and graphs detailing the entire sequence for clinical training.
 Students may apply to internships through the California Psychology Internship Council (CAPIC) in the state of California.
 Please note that students from non-APA schools are not permitted to apply to APA or APPIC internship sites.
-In some cases, the DCT will approve a psychological assistantship (in the state of California) in a mental health agency for the purposes of pre-doctoral internship hours on the condition that the site and supervisor explicitly document how the training demonstrates that it is sequential, graded in complexity, with opportunities for didactics and peer interaction.
+Students from Pacifica and non-APA schools are eligible to apply for APPIC sites through the APPIC Post-Match Vacancy Service, which happens after Phase I and Phase II of the APPIC match.
+For students seeking licensure in California, pre-doctoral hours can be gained through a Psychological Assistantship.
+The Psychological Assistantship must be a sequential training that provides opportunities for didactic learning and peer interaction.
 The state of California currently accepts psychological assistantships on a case by case basis.
 Some states require only formal internships, such as APA or APPIC.
 All students must thoroughly review their state board of psychology requirements for licensure, as some states may require more than 2500 pre-doctoral hours.
 In addition, some states may include practicum hours toward licensure as well as what is referred to as pre-internship hours, such that the state's board of psychology oversees the practicum process as well as the pre-internship and internship process.

 Evaluations of student performance at practicum sites are completed by supervisors quarterly.
 The evaluations for internship performance take place twice a year for Ph.D. and quarterly for Psy.D. (as per the additional registration).
 At the completion of practicum and internship, students are asked to complete an evaluation of the site as well.
 It is the student's responsibility to be up to date on all requirements for the state in which they plan to apply for licensure.
 Students must comply with all the paperwork requirements set forth by the Clinical Training Office, including paperwork for readiness, approval of the site, log sheets signed by supervisors, evaluations, liability insurance verification, and supervision agreements.
 The paperwork is overseen by the Clinical Training Coordinator with final approval from the Director of Clinical Training.
 All paperwork must be approved in order for hours to count.
+(Reminder: students do not accrue internship or practicum hours while on LOA.)
 Failure to submit paperwork will result in loss of hours counted toward practicum or internship training.
 It is imperative that students retain copies of all of their clinical paperwork as part of their professional development.
 It is also important that students keep copies of all of their syllabi, course catalogues and course descriptions for the purposes of licensure, as state licensing boards will ask for such.